Rokkaan5/Code-Reference-Notebook/CUB-ML/CUB-ML.md

 (Spring 2023) Machine learning with Dr. Ami Gates at CU Boulder

 Most (if not all) code made availabe through her own [website](https://gatesboltonanalytics.com/))
+- All pages of raw-code = unedited code as obtained from Dr. Gates' website
+- All markdown versions = versions of Dr. Gates' code cleaned up into a notebook or markdown of somesort (Jupyter or Quarto) edited by me
 ## Data Preprocessing (Cleaning, EDA, Visualizations)

 (Not all codes made available yet on her site - 3/14/2023)